California Penal Code 206 PC defines the crime of torture as

 The definition of torture under California Penal Code 206 is when:

-- the defendant inflicted great bodily harm on someone else, and
+- you inflicted great bodily injury on someone else, and

-- when inflicting the injury, the defendant intended to cause cruel or extreme pain and suffering for the purpose of revenge, extortion, persuasion, or for any sadistic purpose.1
+- when inflicting the injury, you intended to cause cruel or extreme pain and suffering for the purpose of revenge, extortion, persuasion, or for any sadistic purpose.1

-- obtain a person’s property with the person’s consent, and
+- obtain a person’s property with their consent, and

 - obtains the person’s consent through the use of force or fear.4